- July 30, 2017

 Bullet Soul Infinite Burst is a shooting game that builds on the original Bullet Soul, with improved level design, new modes, and more destruction.
 The game features a Burst Mode with coin-collecting mechanics and a Combination Burst system, as well as the addition of the Loop character in all modes.
 The musical score is composed by Kenji Ito, Kohta Takahashi, and Jake 'Virt' Kaufman.

-“It has a caravan-style scoring system with enemy waves to quick-kill, it has the Dangun Feveron item collection mechanic with falling/bouncing coins to pick up without a miss penalty as massive as in Dangun, it has a fast-paced guitar-based soundtrack that fits the action, it has tons of score bonuses all over the place waiting to be obtained with pleasant jingles every time you get one.”
+“It has a caravan-style scoring system with enemy waves to quick-kill, it has the Dangun Feveron item collection mechanic with falling/bouncing coins to pick up without a miss penalty as massive as in Dangun, it has a fast-paced guitar-based soundtrack that fits the action, and it has tons of score bonuses all over the place waiting to be obtained with pleasant jingles every time you get one.”

 “It's a shame because this game has pretty high production values which are just wasted on its crude and heavy-handed core mechanics.”